cpaterno/csc-212-s18/lab-09/README.md

 # Lab 09: Singling Out Linked Lists

-In this lab, your job is to implementations your own singly linked list.
-The goal of this lab is to give you a deeper understanding of the Linked List data structure that you have been learning about.
+In this lab, your job is to implement your own singly linked list.
+The goal of this lab is to give you a deeper understanding of the linked list data structure that you have been learning about.

-Linked List.
-Contains Data and a pointer to the next node.
+Linked list.
+Contains data and a pointer to the next node.

 ![image](http://www.java2novice.com/images/linked_list.png)